Dunavant, Kansas: Battle of Hickory Point

 The Battle of Hickory Point proceeded on September 13 and 14, 1856.
 On September 13, 1856, James H. Lane, leader of Free-State men in Kansas, besieged a group of Border Ruffians in the log buildings near Dunavant at Hickory Point (also known as Stony Point), a proslavery settlement on the Ft.
 Leavenworth-Ft.
 Riley military road.
 Prior, this group of proslavery men led by Capt.
 H. A. Lowe had attacked Valley Falls, then called Grasshopper Falls.
 Among this band of the Border Ruffians were around 40 South Carolinians.

 With a small force of jayhawkers Lane attacked but was repulsed.
-Then Lane sent to Lawrence for artillery to drive the Border Ruffians out.
-Reinforcements led by Col. James A. Harvey arrived the next day, on September 14, 1856, and the skirmish ended with 4 Proslavery men wounded, 1 killed, and 5 Free-State men injured.
-Around 100 Free-Staters were detained by U.S. troops afterwards since the skirmish occurred after declaration issued by Territorial Governor John W. Geary directing to cease all hostilities in the Kansas Territory.
-Jayhawkers claimed self-defense and were let go.
+Lane then sent to Lawrence for artillery to drive the Border Ruffians out.
+Reinforcements led by Col. James A. Harvey arrived the next day, on September 14, 1856, and the skirmish ended with four Proslavery men wounded, one killed and five Free-State men injured.
+Around 100 Free-Staters were detained by U.S. troops afterwards, since the skirmish occurred after a declaration issued by Territorial Governor John W. Geary directing the cessation of all hostilities in the Kansas Territory.
+The Jayhawkers claimed self-defense and were released.

 A Kansas Historical Marker for the Battle of Hickory Point stands a half mile away, on today's U.S. Route 59.